xwal/awesome-stars/topics.md

 - [serhii-londar/open-source-mac-os-apps](https://github.com/serhii-londar/open-source-mac-os-apps) - 🚀 Awesome list of open source applications for macOS. https://t.me/s/opensourcemacosapps
 - [electron-userland/electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond
-- [ealeksandrov/ProvisionQL](https://github.com/ealeksandrov/ProvisionQL) - Quick Look plugin for apps and provisioning profile files
+- [ealeksandrov/ProvisionQL](https://github.com/ealeksandrov/ProvisionQL) - Quick Look plugin for mobile apps and provisioning profiles
 - [rjstelling/Hostess.swift](https://github.com/rjstelling/Hostess.swift) - A Swift implementation of NSHost that works on iOS, OS X and tvOS.
 Hostess.swift is safe to use in a framework because it does not require a bridging header.
 Hostess is Swift 4.0 (or newer) only and r
 - [EFPrefix/EFQRCode](https://github.com/EFPrefix/EFQRCode) - A better way to operate QR Code in Swift, support iOS, macOS, watchOS and tvOS.
 - [waylybaye/XcodeCleaner](https://github.com/waylybaye/XcodeCleaner) - Cleaner for Xcode.app built with react-native-macos